letscoordinate/letscoordinate.github.io/index.md

 ![Feed screen layout](./assets/img/of_screenshots/feed_screenshot.png)

-These workflowss are materialized by *notifications* sorted in a *feed* according to their period of relevance (business period) and their severity (color).
+These workflows are materialized by *notifications* sorted in a *feed* according to their period of relevance (business period) and their severity (color).
 When a notification is selected in the feed, the right-hand pane displays the *details* of the card: information about the process
 (quality of input file, status of the process...), coordination requested, etc.